saturnlighting/literature-review/README.md

 Benefits of cycling are well established in the literature.
 Cycling improves physical, mental, and social health; reduces pollution, carbon emissions, and congestion; and it is more inclusive than private motorised modes, reducing inequalities.
-For this reason, governments are increasingly promoting cycling.
+For this reason, cycling is being encouraged.
 Yet, most people keep choosing to drive to cycle.

 One of the main determinants of cycling is fear of motorised vehicles<reference needed>.
 Many studies have explored to what extent